Paddy Casey: Biography

 In 2005, Casey toured extensively in Ireland and abroad; highlights including a headline concert at the Heineken Green Energy Festival and also supported U2 on their Vertigo tour, performing in Ireland, Scotland and Norway.

 In 2006, Casey went to Los Angeles, California, United States, to record with George Drakoulias, who had worked at the Def Jam label with Rick Rubin.
 Recording at Dave Blanco's Studio in North Hollywood, Casey worked there with some renowned musicians such as James Gadson and Steve Ferrone.
 He returned to Ireland to finish the album in his kitchen.
 He worked on the rest of the album with the producer Pat Donne.
 Titled Addicted to Company Pt.
 1, it was released in Ireland on 7 September 2007, and in the US on 1 April 2008.
 In March 2008, MTV US promoted him as MTV Buzzworthy Artist on their TV channel and website and on its student-led brand, MTVU.
 He toured the album extensively and also toured with KT Tunstall and Augustana amongst others.

 On 3 April 2008, Casey performed on the Late Show with David Letterman.

 After returning from the US, Casey chose to part ways with Sony and Paul McGuinness, and for the next few years he began writing and recording at home.
 Deciding that the next album would consist of songs/tracks that were recorded on the day they were written.
 Once he had a collection he was happy with he called on his old friend Pat Donne began mixing the recordings.
 In November 2012, he released his first independent album The Secret Life Of.
 The first single, "Wait", featuring the Shannon Gospel Choir, was released in May 2012.
 Casey toured in Ireland and abroad for the last few years with frequent visits to Australia, Europe and the Middle East.

 In November 2016, Casey released the single "Everything Must Change".
 This was the first taster taken from Casey's then forthcoming sixth album.
 Alongside this, he also released a new music video for the single produced by Banjoman Films.
 In July 2017, Casey released "Turn This Ship Around", the second single from this forthcoming album.

 Paddy Casey's double album Turn This Ship Around was released on August 6, 2021.
 Turn This Ship Around has one side focusing on an array of acoustic songs decorated with strings and piano, and the other side featuring an array of full band tracks that span multiple genres.
-The album artwork was by filmmaker and artist Sophia Cadogan.
+The album artwork was by partner, comedian Sophia Cadogan, aka Sophia Wren.